All Episodes

 So I don't know where to compromise.

-And the fact the Democrats have loaded up a bunch of pork in agriculture states, which are assumed to be Republican states, red states, and that when this doesn't get signed and doesn't happen that these people are gonna be out of whack.
+As to the pork and the fact that Democrats have loaded up a bunch of pork in agriculture states, which are assumed to be Republican states, red states, and that when this doesn't get signed and doesn't happen, that these people are going to be out of whack.

 I don't know that that's the case.

-A lot of Republicans are fed up with all of this kind of stuff, and it's one of the reasons the Republicans were voted against last November is because they were engaging in this kind of stuff.
+And it's one of the reasons Republicans were voted against last November is because they were engaging in this kind of stuff.

 Now, what you're saying is politics is local, and everybody's fine when they get their pork, but they don't want anybody else to get any.

-The third thing I would say about this is the president did not specifically say none of this stuff is worthwhile.
+A third thing I would say about this is the president did not specifically say none of this stuff is worthwhile.

 They just don't belong in this bill.

-He did not indicate he would not ever sign a bill into law that had these pork uh projects in it.
+He did not indicate he would not ever sign a bill into law that had these pork projects in it.

 He just said they don't belong in anything to do with national security or the war in Iraq or Afghanistan.